 - Must be on top of security and maintenance.
 You’ll be responsible for keeping your blog secure and properly maintained.
-This means installing security add-ons, setting up regular backups, and installing software updates.
+This means installing and setting up security add-ons, regular backups, and software updates.

-If you own a small website with a limited amount of content, such as an online portfolio, using a hosted platform is the better choice.
+A hosted platform is often the better choice if you own a small website with limited content, such as an online portfolio.
 However, if your blog has a lot of content and you expect it to grow, a self-hosted platform is the better long-term solution.

-If you opt for the self-hosted platform, choosing the right web hosting company and plan is very important.
+Choosing the right web hosting company and plan is important if you opt for the self-hosted platform.
 Make sure to select a plan from a reputable hosting company that suits your budget and offers a high uptime guarantee, advanced security technology, and comes with all the features you need.

 Hostinger is an excellent choice if you’re looking for secure and reliable web hosting, including CMS-optimized solutions, at an affordable price.
 We offer layered protection against DDoS attacks and a 99.9% uptime guarantee.
 Our hosting plans start at RM3.99/month.

 As we’ve discussed, there are numerous blogging platforms to choose from.
-For the most well-rounded experience, however, we recommend starting up a blog with the WordPress self-hosted CMS, so in this section we will discuss how to start a WordPress blog.
+For the most well-rounded experience, however, we recommend starting a blog with the WordPress self-hosted CMS.
+In this section, we will discuss how to start a WordPress blog in more detail.

-WordPress is one of the best CMSs available and an excellent platform to build a blog.
+WordPress is one of the best CMSs available and an excellent platform for building a blog.
 Even though it can power almost any kind of website, it was initially designed for blogging.
 As a result, WordPress has numerous blog management tools and features.

-Even though WordPress has a steeper learning curve than most website builders, there are many available resources to help users learn how to become a blogger quicker.
+Even though WordPress has a steeper learning curve than most website builders, many available resources help users learn how to become a blogger faster.
 Once you get the hang of WordPress, its daily management will become much easier.

 The first step is to install WordPress on your blog site using the auto-installer provided by your hosting provider through the control panel.